AdobeDocs/app-builder/src/pages/guides/deployment/ci_cd_for_firefly_apps.md

 They currently need an administrator to manually add the following secrets to the application repository:

-- **AIO_RUNTIME_NAMESPACE_STAGE**: the name of the Runtime namespace associated to the `Stage` Project Firefly workspace.
+- **AIO_RUNTIME_NAMESPACE_STAGE**: the name of the Runtime namespace associated to the `Stage` App Builder workspace.
-- **AIO_RUNTIME_AUTH_STAGE**: the credentials for the Runtime namespace associated to the `Stage` Project Firefly workspace.
+- **AIO_RUNTIME_AUTH_STAGE**: the credentials for the Runtime namespace associated to the `Stage` App Builder workspace.
-- **AIO_RUNTIME_NAMESPACE_PROD**: the name of the Runtime namespace associated to the `Prod` Project Firefly workspace.
+- **AIO_RUNTIME_NAMESPACE_PROD**: the name of the Runtime namespace associated to the `Prod` App Builder workspace.
-- **AIO_RUNTIME_AUTH_PROD**: the credentials for the Runtime namespace associated to the `Prod` Project Firefly workspace.
+- **AIO_RUNTIME_AUTH_PROD**: the credentials for the Runtime namespace associated to the `Prod` App Builder workspace.

 We aim to simplify this configuration process in the future.

 ## Bring your own CI/CD pipeline

-The default implementation of the CI/CD workflow for Project Firefly Applications relies on GitHub capabilities.
+The default implementation of the CI/CD workflow for App Builder Applications relies on GitHub capabilities.
 However, a developer might need an alternative solution due to project specific requirements, or team preference.

 In that case, we recommend implementing the custom solution with focus on two main aspects:

-- The [CLI](https://github.com/adobe/aio-cli) is the official tool to manage the Project Firefly Application development lifecycle from bootstrapping to deployment, and can be used within a CI/CD workflow for automation purpose.
+- The [CLI](https://github.com/adobe/aio-cli) is the official tool to manage the App Builder Application development lifecycle from bootstrapping to deployment, and can be used within a CI/CD workflow for automation purpose.
-- Security is a key requirement, and any alternative CI/CD workflow should propose a solid secret management solution to store the credentials required to deploy a Project Firefly Application against a specific **Workspace**.
+- Security is a key requirement, and any alternative CI/CD workflow should propose a solid secret management solution to store the credentials required to deploy a App Builder Application against a specific **Workspace**.